larryhastings/drafty/README.md

 library to manage the state.
 Originally we used a local precursor of this library called `interstate`;
-this was removed in favor of the cleaned-up version that went into **big**, but you might still use it if you look at old revisions.
+this was removed in favor of the cleaned-up version that went into **big**, but you might still see it if you examine older revisions.  (`interstate` and `big.state` work almost identically, differing only in details that are irrelevant to drafty.)

 ### WaitingRoom